VOCs (Volatile Organic Compounds) are a large group of chemicals, which consist of carbon that efficiently disperses in the air at room temperature.

 Ventilate Your Home

 Establishing the source of volatile organic compounds in your home can sometimes be an arduous task.
 If this is the case, focus on enhancing ventilation in your home to guarantee free circulation of fresh air.
 You could do this by installing a vent or keeping doors and windows open to minimize the accumulation of VOCs in the home or keep them at normal levels.
+Also, check out my popular post on a house air purifer here.

 Incorporate an Air Purifier